dispatches

 Frontline Situation Update

-One of the two most dynamic areas of the frontline in recent days has been the Ukrainian salient west of the village of Nevelske in the Kurakhove direction: Russian forces have made significant advances, approaching the town of Hirnyk and the village of Kurakhivka, and have captured the village of Zhelanne Druhe.
+One of the two most dynamic areas of the frontline in recent days has been the Ukrainian pocket west of the village of Nevelske in the Kurakhove direction: Russian forces have made significant advances, approaching the town of Hirnyk and the village of Kurakhivka, and have captured the village of Zhelanne Druhe.
 We believe they might capture Kurakhivka and part of Hirnyk by the end of the week, as urban fighting is already underway on the northern outskirts of the town.
-Holding the salient would be quite a dangerous scenario for the Armed Forces of Ukraine, therefore Ukrainian troops are likely to retreat from the area in the near future, as they did in Vuhledar.
+Holding the pocket would be quite a dangerous scenario for the Armed Forces of Ukraine, therefore Ukrainian troops are likely to retreat from the area in the near future, as they did in Vuhledar.
 As no videos showing a large number of captured or killed Ukrainian soldiers were published, the AFU must have managed to retreat from the town without major losses.

 Another active section of the frontline is the Kursk direction, where Russian counter-offensive actions continue east of the village of Snagost.
 It is worth noting that, after the start of the second wave of the counteroffensive, fighting continued near the villages of Olgovka and Novoivanovka without major advances.
 Both sides claimed the enemy was on the backfoot: on the salient in Olgovka for the AFU, and for the Russian Armed Forces—slightly to the south, on the salient between Olgovka and the village of Lyubimovka.
 As a result of the retreat of Ukrainian forces from Olgovka, the encirclement of this part of the group was avoided, and Russian forces liberated this village having advanced slightly near Lyubimovka.